The Effects of Nicotine Cessation

 Mandatory Replenishment Cycle

 Recovery is the time needed to allow the brain to again grow comfortable functioning without nicotine.
 It's the time needed to break and extinguish subconscious nicotine use triggers.
-It's where we allow our conscious thinking mind the time needed to adapt to all the physical changes, to get comfortable moving through your day without using, and the time to sort through years of nicotine use rationalizations.
-Doing so allows us to arrive at a day where we comfortably engage all aspects of life without a physical, subconscious or conscious want or need for nicotine.
+It's where we allow our conscious thinking mind the time needed to adapt to all the physical changes, to get comfortable moving through each day without using, and the time to sort through years of nicotine use rationalizations.
+Doing so allows us to arrive at a day where we comfortably engage all aspects of life without a physical, emotional, subconscious or conscious want or need for nicotine.

 Although we should expect anxiety producing bumps along the road, each passing day beyond physical withdrawal will bring fewer and fewer thoughts of wanting to use.
 Over time, all of your nicotine feeding cues, cues fathered by true chemical dependency, will be broken.
 Recovery is a matter of staying calm yet prepared, as a few such cues may be seasonal, mood related or associated with infrequent activities or events.

-The bottom line is that whether your dependency was maintained by being smoked, chewed, inhaled, drank, snuffed, sprayed, swallowed, sucked, licked or patched, in the end there is only one way out - no more nicotine.
+The bottom line is that whether your dependency was maintained by being smoked, chewed, vaped, drank, snuffed, sprayed, swallowed, sucked, licked or patched, in the end there is only one way out - no more nicotine.